Georgia solar rebates and incentives: 2025 guide

 You also need a high enough tax bill, though you can roll over any remaining credit year-to-year until the end of 2034 when the ITC expires.
 The only time you might be eligible for a direct payment for the ITC is if you're a tax-exempt entity, like a nonprofit organization.

 Under net billing, you’ll earn some cash credit toward your energy bill when you send excess electricity from your solar panels to the grid.
-For Georgia Power customers, it’s about 6.8 cents per kWh.
+For Georgia Power customers, it’s expected to be about 3.7 cents per kWh.
 Some smaller utilities offer similar rates.

 The credits are calculated instantaneously, rather than at the end of a monthly billing cycle like a more consumer-friendly net-metering program would be.
 So the most value you can get from your solar power is to either use it at home instantaneously, or store it in a solar battery, before it gets sent to the grid.